Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Introduction

 A significant breakthrough in training \glspl{dnn} --- addressing vanishing and exploding gradients --- arose from understanding gradient flow both at initialization, and during training.
 In this work we investigate the role of gradient flow in the difficulty of training unstructured sparse \glspl{nn} from random initializations and from \gls{lt} initializations.
-Our experimental investigation results in the following insights: \begin{enumerate} \item \textbf{Sparse \glspl{nn} have poor gradient flow at initialization.} In \cref{sec:methods_init}, \cref{sec:exp_init} we show that existing methods for initializing sparse \glspl{nn} are incorrect in not considering heterogeneous connectivity.
+Our experimental investigation results in the following insights: \begin{enumerate} \item \textbf{Sparse \glspl{nn} have poor gradient flow at initialization.} In \cref{sec:methods_init}, \cref{sec:exp_init} we show that the predominant method for initializing sparse \glspl{nn} is incorrect in not considering heterogeneous connectivity.
 We believe we are the first to show that sparsity-aware initialization methods improve gradient flow and training. \item \textbf{Sparse \glspl{nn} have poor gradient flow during training.} In \cref{sec:methods_dst}, \cref{sec:exp_dst}, we observe that even in sparse \gls{nn} architectures less sensitive to incorrect initialization, the gradient flow \emph{during training} is poor.
-We show that \gls{dst} methods achieving the best generalization have improved gradient flow. \item \textbf{\acrlongpl{lt} don't improve upon (1) or (2), instead they re-learn the pruning solution.} In \cref{sec:methods_lottery}, \cref{sec:exp_lottery} we show that a \gls{lt} initialization resides within the same basin of attraction as the original pruning solution it is derived of, and a \gls{lt} solution is highly similar to the pruning solution in function space. \end{enumerate} \glsresetall
+We show that \gls{dst} methods achieving the best generalization have improved gradient flow, especially in early training. \item \textbf{\acrlongpl{lt} don't improve upon (1) or (2), instead they re-learn the pruning solution.} In \cref{sec:methods_lottery}, \cref{sec:exp_lottery} we show that a \gls{lt} initialization resides within the same basin of attraction as the original pruning solution it is derived from, and a \gls{lt} solution is highly similar to the pruning solution in function space. \end{enumerate}